sawyer-shi/dify-plugins-file_converter/PRIVACY.md

 ### Overview

 The File Converter Plugin ("Plugin") is designed to facilitate local file conversions between various formats while prioritizing user privacy and data security.
 This privacy policy explains how we handle your data when you use our plugin within the Dify platform.

+### License Information

+This plugin is licensed under the Apache License 2.0, which is a permissive open-source license that allows for the use, modification, and distribution of the software.
+The full license text is available in the LICENSE file included with this plugin.

+**Note**: This project was previously licensed under MIT License but has been updated to Apache License 2.0 starting from version 0.0.2.

 ### Data Collection